AliveToolkit/alive2/tests/README.md

 Alive2 unit tests
 =================

-three test file formats are supported:
+Three test file formats are supported:

 - if a unit test has the suffix ".srctgt.ll" then this file will be sent to alive-tv. it should stand on its own.